WYOMING SOLID WASTE AND RECYCLING ASSOCIATION BYLAWS

 13.5 Banking Account Signatories.
-The President and Secretary-Treasurer shall be the authorized signatories on the checking account.
+The President and Treasurer shall be the authorized signatories on the checking account.

 13.6 Deposits.
 All corporate funds shall be deposited to the credit of the Association in such banks, or other depositories as the Executive Board may select.